alangan17/DataEngineerZoomCamp2024Week2/README.md

 GCP (Google Cloud Storage): cheaper storage, unstructured data, object storage.
 Able to read data from data lake/ data lake house solution

+## 4. GCS to BigQuery
+Pipeline: gcs_to_bigquery

+Purpose: Load Taxi data from GCS to BigQuery (OLAP database, column oriented)

+## 5. Parametrize the pipelines
+1. Extract the hardcoded values from the pipeline and put them in the `io_config.yaml` file (variables)